 Which Recumbent is right for you?

-Why a recumbent is the easy part, which recumbent is the part where our decades of experience come in.
-We generally have 100 recumbent bikes and trikes from the best companies in the business: Avenue, Azub, Bacchetta, Catrike, Easy Racers, Greenspeed, Ice, Lightning, Linear, Longbikes, Maxarya, Rans, Sun and Terratrike.
-We always have a selection of used recumbents to help lower the cost of entry.
+Which recumbent is the part where our decades of experience come in.
+We always have new and used recumbent bikes on hand for you to try.
 We are here to help ease you into this world of recumbents by spending the time to guide you through the first wobbly test ride and to help sort out which style is best for you.

 There are plus and minus factors to all these styles.
-That’s why we have 100 to try to see what you like best.
-It’s like going to a candy shop the first time, you need to try a lot of flavors to see what you like best.
+That’s why we have 100 for you to test ride.
+It’s like going to Baskin Robins the first time, you need to try a lot of flavors to find your favorite!
 You will be surprised how easy it is to learn to ride a recumbent.
-Most people will be doing fine after a 20 minute “how to” from us.
-Those who aren’t will spend the rest of the day riding recumbent trikes and have a great old time.
+We have a parking lot and a quiet residential road for you to practice on.
+Most people will be riding after a 20 minute “how to” from us.
+If you find two-wheel recumbents awkward we have a lot of recumbent trikes you can try.
 The best advice is come and try.
 Many people drive 2 to 5 hours and spend the day to really give this a chance.
 We look forward to helping you get started.